 Best Hotel on Dong Khoi Street:

 The Myst located on the street of Dong Khoi recently opened its accommodations back in May 2017.
 Having a façade that shows an overrun building with lush greenery but upon closer inspection, the place looks vibrant and modern.
-As you step inside and greeted by the friendliest smiles, you’ll learn that the foliage themed hotel is deliberately designed.
-Built coziness in mind, the rooms are sufficiently spacious with Vietnamese inspired furnishings that will make you feel right at home rather than staying at a hotel.
+As you step inside and are greeted by the friendliest smiles, you’ll learn that the foliage-themed hotel is deliberately designed.
+Built with coziness in mind, the rooms are sufficiently spacious with Vietnamese-inspired furnishings that will make you feel right at home rather than staying at a hotel.
 What’s even more interesting is the mini-jacuzzis located on the balcony!
-Last but not least, the outdoor bathrooms obscured with greenery has become one of the most unique features making The Myst an outstanding place to stay in District 1.
+Last but not least, the outdoor bathrooms obscured with greenery have become one of the most unique features making The Myst an outstanding place to stay in District 1.
 Except for The Myst Dong Khoi, the Continental Saigon Hotel and Caravelle Hotel are two other big brands that travelers can consider.

 Address: 6-8 Ho Huan Nghiep, Ben Nghe, District 1, HCMC.